 - Easy to fit in most foot types

 - Nice styling

 - Very springy, which can aggrevate the Achilles’

-The New Balance 990v4 is a durable shoe that maintains a classic look and feel.
-This shoe has a 12mm heel offset but has good arch support and enough extra cushioning to protect against all sorts of running postures.
+The New Balance 990v5 is a durable shoe that maintains a classic look and feel.
+This shoe has a 12mm drop, plenty of cushioning, and good arch support.

 Though the shoe is not very breathable, it’s very comfortable otherwise.
 The heel is well-cushioned, and people of all arch types will find some support.
 The shoe may feel too padded and close-fitting for some people, but these features are also beneficial for holding the Achilles’ in a comfortable position.